Data-driven control and prioritisation of non-EU-regulated contagious animal diseases

 DECIDE in brief

-Farmers, veterinarians and other animal health managers in the livestock and aquaculture sectors are currently missing information on the prevalence and burden of contagious animal diseases that are not regulated by the European Union.
+Farmers, veterinarians, and other animal health managers in the livestock and aquaculture sectors currently lack information on the prevalence and burden of contagious animal diseases that are not regulated by the European Union.
+The diseases are estimated to cause a 10-15% reduction in the performance efficiency of livestock farming, resulting in large financial losses and lower sustainability, as well as affecting animal welfare.

 "I will not be satisfied until DECIDE has developed practical tools for livestock farmers and their veterinarians that improve the health and welfare of calves, broilers, piglets and salmon."